GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/message.md

 Here is a diagram that shows the different components that are involved in rendering a message:

-import Digraph  from '../../common-content/digraph.jsx' import ChatMessageContentViewProperties from '../../common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message/chat-message-content-view-properties.md' import ChatMessageBubbleViewProperties from '../../common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message/chat-message-bubble-view-properties.md' import ChatMessageBubbleViewContentProperties from '../../common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message/chat-message-bubble-view.content-properties.md'
+import Digraph  from '../common-content/digraph.jsx' import ChatMessageContentViewProperties from '../common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message/chat-message-content-view-properties.md'

 <Digraph>{ `
     {rank = same; ChatMessageBubbleView; ChatReactionsBubbleView;}